Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• stubborn paroxysmal, cutting, stitching;
+• persistent, paroxysmal, cutting, stabbing;

-• exacerbations seasonal (autumn-spring).
+• seasonal exacerbations (autumn-spring).

-• The appetite is usually preserved, even elevated;
+• appetite is usually preserved, even increased;

 • constipation.